 the start-up operation has less than seven acres in agricultural production.

 e.
-A start-up commerical horse boarding operation also may qualify based on annual boarding fees of $10,000 or more in its first
+A start-up commercial horse boarding operation also may qualify based on annual boarding fees of $10,000 or more in its first or second year.

 Q. What land can be included?